qiMengStars/qiMengStars/README.md

 - About Language

-My English isn't perfect, so I often use translation tools.
+My English might not be perfect, but I'm always happy to chat!

 So thanks for bearing with me!